salesforce/kafka-junit/kafka-junit4/README.md

 ```

 By default SharedKafkaTestResource will start only a single broker within the cluster.
 The following example will start
 a cluster with 4 Kafka brokers.
-Broker's will have broker id's that start and increase from 1.
+The Kafka brokers will have id's that start and increase from 1.

 ```java
     /**